 Parama Resort is the best in this area of the island.
 Very nice 4 star rooms in a small resort which features a large sea water aquarium surrounding the main building.
 Good fun to watch the turtles and all manner of fish swimming around at breakfast.
-No neach here but they do rent the beach on a nearby island and prvide a free baot service for guests.
+No beach here but they do rent the beach on a nearby island and provide a free boat service for guests.

-There’s a very nice little resort ‘Karang Bay View’ down the track at the end of this road.
+There’s also a very nice little resort ‘Karang Bay View’ down the track at the end of this road.
 It has a good restaurant and a small beach with some excellent views across the bay.
 Good spot for lunch.
 Nearby Journey’s End has a handful of bungalows and caters fr guests looking to unwind away from city life.
 The owner also runs regular fishing and snorkelling trips.

 The good news is that it is now possible to easily drive a car to Long beach.
 The road, which until late 2016 was a stoney dirt track has been paved and so getting there is a breeze.
-What was a slow, bumpy but leisurely scooter ride will now become a race to the beach.
+What was a slow, bumpy but leisurely, scooter ride will now become a race to the beach.
 Not necessarily a good thing as having a bad road meant speeds were low and accidents few.

 Once you get on the road the 7 kilometre long rollercoaster ride begins as its path hugs the side of a hill above the shoreline.
 With the sun shining and a clear view out to sea and back to the mainland of Koh Chang it’s a great trip for anyone who appreciates spectacular scenery.
-It’s the most scenic few kilometres of road on the island.
+It’s the most scenic few kilometres of tarmac on Koh Chang.

 The best views are at a viewpoint about 1 Km before the concrete road ends.
 You can park at a small National Park office.
 Here you can buy gasoline for your motorbike and get a cold beer or soft drink.
 There’s a rickety shelter on the cliff top which has great views to the islands south of Koh Chang.
 The nearest islands are Koh Laoyan and Koh Wai and behind them you can see part of Koh Kood.
 On a clear day Koh Kood will also be visible.
-The rocks nearby, by the flagpole, give panoramic views across Salakphet Bay to the mountainous inland of Koh Chang. ( That’s where the photo above was take from.)
+The rocks nearby, by the flagpole, provide a great location for panoramic views across Salakphet Bay to the mountainous inland of Koh Chang. ( That’s where the photo above was take from.)

-Further along the road, about 100 metres before it becomes a dirt track, there’s another spot for postcard views – looking along the coastline and into the bay.
+Further along the road there’s another spot for postcard views – looking along the coastline and into the bay.
 Nearby, virtually hidden by trees is a small concrete staircase was built to take people to the top of the hill where there’s another viewpoint.
 This has been neglected for years so it’s unlikely you’ll get any views.
-But worth checking in case it does get cleared, as it should provide great views out to the islands to the south.
+But worth checking in case it does get cleared, as it should provide another opportunity to look down towards the islands to the south.

 On the way here, you’ll have noticed how the road is rapidly deteriorating with landslides a subsidence rendering certain sections rather narrow.
 You may also have noticed the concrete drainage ditch which lies alongside the road has been inlaid with small stones.
 This was all done by hand and makes you wonder about whether this work should have taken priority over the completion of the road itself.
 (I remember driving along here when construction was still underway, around 2003, and seeing dozens of workers sitting by the roadside pressing stones into wet concrete in order to beautify the ineffectual drainage ditch.)

 Needless to say, at present there’s nowhere to stop and eat & no toilets etc unless you call in at the Treehouse.
-The Treehouse has been in a cycle of opening for 3-4 months in High Season and closing for the rest of the year .
-At the moment ( Nov. ’17 ) it’s closed.
-But a sign by the entrance says it’s opening in November.
-However I’d expect it to re-open in December, as it has in previous years.
+The Treehouse has been in a cycle of opening for 4-5 months in High Season and closing for the rest of the year .
+At the moment ( Nov. ’18 ) it has just re-opened.
 The huts are very basic – just an old mattress, mosquito net and single lightbulb.
 You can’t expect too much for 200 – 300 Baht / night nowadays.